(Click to download the complete PDF)

 The purpose of this section is to establish guidelines for the identification, selection, and implementation of new initiatives to support unit services.

-The Executive Director will send the application and guidelines for preparation and submission of applications to unit Presidents (Division Presidents may forward material to Chapter Presidents).
+Application Submission Process: The Executive Director will send the application and guidelines for preparation and submission of applications to unit Presidents (Division presidents may forward material to Chapter presidents).
 The Executive Director will also suggest an upper limit for individual requests.

 Successful applications will include a brief narrative describing the strategic goal of the initiative, the need for the initiative, how the success of the initiative will be measured, the amount requested, and a description of how and when funds will be generated to return the seed money.
 Units submitting single requests that encompass multiple tasks will be asked to prioritize tasks in the event that a full request cannot be granted.

-To ensure equal consideration, applications will be due January 5 (or the first business day after the 5th), with funding outcome to be determined no later than 15 February.
+To ensure equal consideration, applications will be due January 5 (or the first business day after January 5), with funding outcome to be determined no later than February 15.
 This will avoid units seeking funds for the same initiative at the mid-year Governing Board meeting (in the form of a motion with budget implications).

 Operational Guidelines, Membership Services: